fixme-lausanne/totem/README.md

 Service
 -------

-Here is an example of service file if you run systemd.
+Here is an example of service file for the dispatcher if you run systemd.

 ```service
 [Unit]